Page Reviewed / Updated - Jan. 2019

-For those unsure if their loved one meets this requirement, one can examine the level of assistance needed to manage of one's activities of daily living (ADLs).
-Hands on assistance required to manage 3 or more ADLs such as bathing, toileting and eating will typically make an individual functionally eligible for Medicaid.
-Alternatively, a cognitive impairment such as advanced dementia (or Alzheimer's) which requires 24/7 monitoring will also normally qualified a candidate.
+For those unsure if their loved one meets this functional requirement, one can examine the level of assistance needed to manage his / her activities of daily living (ADLs).
+Hands on assistance required to manage 3 or more ADLs, such as bathing, toileting, and eating will typically make an individual functionally eligible for Medicaid.
+Alternatively, a cognitive impairment, such as advanced dementia (or Alzheimer's), which requires 24/7 monitoring, will also normally qualify a candidate.

 Program participants can also receive assistance from other CT Medicaid programs, such as CHCPE, provided those services are not redundant with those offered under CFC.

 One can apply online for Community First Choice but those who are not already enrolled in Medicaid may find the process confusing.
 Alternatively, one can apply through their CT Department of Social Services field office.
 A list of those offices is available here.
-Candidates should expect the application review to take upwards of 60 days and they should be prepared to share both their personal financial data as well as receive a professional medical assessment.
+Candidates should expect the application review to take upwards of 60 days.
+In addition, they should be prepared to share both their personal financial data, as well as receive a professional medical assessment.

 Some limited additional information about CFC is available on the state of Connecticut webpage.